capitanh/oraclexe-ansible-role/README.md

 Role Variables
 --------------
+This role requires that the following variables are defined elsewhere in the playbook that uses it:
 ```yaml
 - download_dir:           # Directory to host downloaded archive
 - oracle_http_port:       # Oracle Web Interface http port